Memories & Reflections

 The most regular job I had was as a Globe and Mail paper boy.
 The paper left Toronto around midnight to arrive at Kirkland Lake about 1 PM the next day.
 I picked up my papers at that time and delivered quite a few of them at a fast trot on the way to school, for 1:30.
 The rest I delivered after school.
 Delivering newspapers in Northern Ontario in the winter, to use an inapt phrase, is no picnic.
 First of all it is pitch dark after about 3 in the afternoon, secondly there are some fierce storms, thirdly freezing temperature is the norm.
 I remember coming home covered with snow and the comfort of mother making me a cup of cocoa as I warmed myself in front of the wood stove in the kitchen.

 However, it wasn't all hard times, besides, I never had anything to compare against; so I never felt hard done by.
 Needless to say, we didn't have a cottage.
 However, mother took us four boys camping when my brother Gerry (the youngest) was still in diapers.
 We had two prospector type tents.
 My uncle Tommy had a car and drove us out to one or another of the many lakes in the region where we stayed for most of the summer.
 Dad visited us most weekends on his Sunday off.
 (He worked six days a week for 13 years at the mine and never had a vacation.
 They went on strike for one week's vacation and lost the strike.)
 We cooked on an open fire, fished and picked berries and practically lived off the land.
-When I was about 12 or 13 and Brian about 11 we camped on our own for a couple of years, hitch-hiking in to town each Saturday so we could go to Mass on Sunday and then hitch-hiking back with provisions for the next week.
+After that apprenticeship, when I was about 12 and Brian two years younger, we camped on our own for a couple of years, hitch-hiking in to town each Saturday so we could go to Mass on Sunday and then hitch-hiking back with provisions for the next week.
 I didn't realize till much later that this was probably our parents' innovative way to prevent us from getting into trouble with some of the other young people in our neighbourhood.
 When I think of the protective attitude of typical parents today I wonder at the difference and suspect that we learned a lot about self-reliance.

 This is my grade nine class in Kirkland Lake, 1939.
 That's me, age 14, in the back row - three from the left, to the right of the teacher.
 I had now graduated from paper boy to working part-time, first at Kresge's and then at the local A&P Store.
 My wages were a wonderful 24 cents an hour.
 However, in those days a good-sized chocolate bar was 5 cents.

 We were poor but we children did have a number of advantages.
 We had parents who really loved and cared for us and set a good example of honesty, kindness and responsibility.
 My parents, as far as I can recall, never used the word "love" but they showed it in their daily lives both for each other and for us children.
 Mother was careful to provide us a balanced diet, even if it was with the cheapest cuts of meat and a limited assortment of vegetables.
 I recall asking the butcher for a bone for the dog.
-I'm sure that kind man knew that there would be no meat left for the dog.
+I'm sure the kind man knew that there would be no meat left for the dog.
 We grew up healthy in body and spirit and learned how to "stand on our own feet".
 I am grateful.

 Why I Am Not a Christian or a Buddhist or a Muslim, etc.